kanopy-platform/gateway-certificate-controller/docs/api/v1beta1.md

 # API - v1beta1

-## Gateway
+## Server TLS

-The gateway controller will only manage certificates for [v1beta1.Gateway](https://pkg.go.dev/istio.io/api/networking/v1beta1#Gateway) resources that are labeled with the following:
+The gateway and admission controllers will only mutate TLS and manage certificates for [v1beta1.Gateway](https://pkg.go.dev/istio.io/api/networking/v1beta1#Gateway) resources that are labeled with the following:

 ```yaml
 labels:
     "v1beta1.kanopy-platform.github.io/istio-cert-controller-inject-simple-credential-name": "true"
 ```

 When this label is set the controller will take over the TLS.CredentialName and install a certificate according to the default issuer set during [Installation](../installation.md)